Zelak312/flaresolverr-mitm-proxy/README.md

 #### POST Request:

-For POST requests, you would add headers within the postData parameter provided by Flaresolverr.
+For POST requests, you would add headers within the postData parameter provided by Flaresolverr and follow the same syntax.

 ### Sending JSON in POST Request

 To send a JSON payload in a POST request, utilize the `$post$` keyword within the postData parameter.

+It needs to be set to `true` it will transform the parameters to JSON

 **Example**: